subhashlamba/spring-microservices/spring-boot-microservices-spring-security-oauth2-example/README.md

 ## Step 2: Eureka Server

 Eureka server is running 8761 port, Now let's open it.
-Where we can check that 3 instance of account-server is running.
+Where we can check that:

+* 3 instances of account-server is running.
+* 1 instance of authentication server is running
+* 1 instance of zuul server is running

 ### Eureka server : [http://localhost:8761/](http://localhost:8761/)